microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/levelup/_index.md

   ![Client VM Connectivity enable JIT](arcbox-client-connect-rdp-enable-jit.png)

-4. Once JIT is enabled, go back to the Client VM Overview page, click on RDP under connect to request RDP access.
+4. Once JIT is enabled, go back to the Client VM Overview page, and click on RDP under connect to request RDP access.

 5. Select My IP and click Request access as shown in the screenshot below.

   ![Client VM Connectivity request access](arcbox-client-connect-rdp-request-access.png)

-6. Once access request to approved and completed, click on Download RDP File to connect to the ArcBox-Client VM using RDP.
+6. Once the access request is approved and completed, click on Download RDP File to connect to the _ArcBox-Client_ VM using RDP.

   ![Client VM Connectivity download RDP file](arcbox-client-connect-download-rdp-file.png)

-7. Now, go to Task 4 to login to Client VM to complete the logon script setup remaining lab setup.
+7. Now, go to Task 4 to log in to Client VM to complete the logon script and the remaining lab setup.

 ## Task 4: Login to ArcBox-Client

 ### (Option 1) Using Remote Desktop Client

-1. Double click on the download ArcBox-Client.rdp file in your download folder
+1. Double-click on the download _ArcBox-Client.rdp_ file in your download folder

   ![Open RDP file](rdp-file.png)

-2. Access warning and click on Connect.
+2. Access the warning and click on Connect.

   ![Accept access warning](arcbox-client-rdp-file-connect.png)

-3. Enter username and password specified in your template parameter or use following default credentials filled in by the template.
+3. Enter the username and password specified in your template parameter or use the following default credentials filled in by the template.

   ```shell
   Username: arcdemo